Slain Al Jazeera journalist to be laid to rest in Jerusalem

 Police went to Abu Akleh’s family home in Jerusalem the day she was killed and have shown up at other mourning events in the city to remove Palestinian flags.
 Tensions are running high ahead of the funeral.

-Associated Press reporter Majdi Mohammed in Jenin, West Bank, contributed to this report.
+Associated Press reporters Majdi Mohammed in Jenin, West Bank, Josef Federman in Jerusalem and Aya Batrawy in Dubai, United Arab Emirates, contributed to this report.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.